stanislav16/Weather2D/README.md

 ## API Key

 The application uses an API key to authenticate requests to the OpenWeatherMap API.
 You can obtain your own API key by signing up on their website.

+## This is not a finished project and is far from usable